RoryCrispin/toroCamAndroid/README.md

 toroCam Camera Control
 ======================

-toroCam is a camera control system, which gives you unparalleled control over your SLR though an open source app, and a small, Arduino compatible board.
+toroCam is a camera control system, which gives you unparalleled control over your SLR though an open source app and a small, Arduino compatible board.

-This repo hosts the Android app is built in conjunction with an arduino compatible board.
-They connect via bluetooth allowing advanced creative DSLR controls set inside the App to be sent to the small Atemiga chip controlling the camera.
-For more info email me:
+This repo hosts the Android app which is built in conjunction with an arduino compatible board.
+They connect via Bluetooth allowing advanced creative DSLR controls set inside the App to be sent to the small Atemiga chip controlling the camera.
+For more info read http://rozzles.com/torocam or http://tomgarry.co.uk/torocam and visit the Facebook news page: https://www.facebook.com/toroCam

 Availability
 ============
-At the time of writing (Dec 2013) toroCam boards are only avalible to developers and early testers, if you're interested in joining this programme please get in contact with me@rorycrispin.co.uk, developer editions of the toroCam pro can be obtained in exchange for a £30 donation to the project, plus international postage if you're not from the UK.
+At the time of writing (Dec 2013) toroCam boards are only available to developers and early testers, if you're interested in joining this programme please get in contact through the facebook page or via email (me@rorycrispin.co.uk)
+Developer editions of the toroCam pro can be obtained in exchange for a £30 donation to the project, plus international postage if you're not from the UK.

 Contributing
 ============